wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 = 2.2.7 =
-- (31 Dec 2009) - New setting for a few people why had problems with the text transparency "Disable CAPTCHA transparent text (only if captcha text is missing on the image, try this)".
+- (31 Dec 2009) - New setting for a few people who had problems with the text transparency "Disable CAPTCHA transparent text (only if captcha text is missing on the image, try this)".
 - Added Slovakian (sk_SK) - Translated by [Marek Chochol]
 - Updated Arabic (ar) - Translated by [Amine Roukh](http://amine27.zici.fr/)